 The word ‘stenography’ comes from the Greek word ‘steno’ which means narrow and ‘graphy’ which means writing.
 ‘Narrow writing’ therefore, is the writing system of shorthand.
 Stenographer simply means shorthand writer.
 Modern-day stenographers use machines called stenotypes, which allow them to type, in some cases, faster than 300 WPM, which is just about double the ‘speed of speech’.

-Stenography is a specialist career, still vital to the legal industry despite the massive changes and advancements made in technology.
-Attempts to phase out stenography have failed in many places around the world, which we will explain, so continue to read more here about it.
-But first, here is a brief history of stenography, some basic facts you should know about.
+Stenography is a specialized career that remains vital to the legal industry despite significant technological advancements.
+Attempts to phase out stenography have failed in many parts of the world.
+To begin with, let’s take a brief look at the history of stenography and some essential facts you should know about it.

 Courtrooms around the world use stenography and have done it for centuries.
 Shorthand, which is the style of writing used in stenography, is an abbreviated writing method that allows the writer to write much faster than they would otherwise be able to.
 Shorthand can be traced as far back as 63 BC when Roman philosopher Cicero’s accountant Marcus Tullius Tiro took notes in it.
-Shorthand was further developed by medieval monks.
+Medieval monks further developed shorthand.
 Shorthand as we know it today rose to popularity in 1772 when the British government appointed Thomas Gurney as their first official shorthand writer.

 A stenotype machine is a machine that allows a writer to write and record speeches, lectures, or court hearings quickly.
 The machine was invented in 1879 by Miles Bartholomew.
 Since then, the machine has undergone incredible development and advancement and is now a highly efficient and integral part of court cases.

 As technology became more and more advanced, audio and video recordings began to be used in courtrooms around the world.
 In 1922, the California Judicial Council claimed that courtrooms would save upwards of $40,000 a year by recording their proceedings instead of hiring stenographers.
-To save money, courtrooms invested in video and audio recorders, and people theorized that the stenographer’s days were numbered.
+Courtrooms invested in video and audio recorders to save money, and people theorized that the stenographer’s days were numbered.

 However, video and audio recordings are not always successful.
 There can be interference, data can become corrupted, and sometimes people just forget to turn the devices on!
 Because of this potential threat, the stenography industry had to adapt to the times.